 5.1.
-Results of the User's Experience
+Results about the User's Experience

-These 56 questions categorized in 15 classes are asked of the users.
-The clients' answers are analyzed using the Mantel-Haenszel-Chi-Square statistical method (degree of freedom df=1) which involves (1) assigning scores to the response levels, (2) forming means, and (3) examining location shifts of the means across the levels of the responses.
+The total of 56 questions categorized in 15 classes are asked from the users.
+The clients' answers are analyzed using the Mantel-Haenszel-Chi-Square statistical method (degree of freedom df = 1) which involves (1) assigning scores to the response levels, (2) forming means, and (3) examining location shifts of the means across the levels of the responses.

 We followed two null hypotheses: (1) text-only and avatar-based counselors have the same effects on the users; and (2) counselors with different levels of empathizing abilities (empathic vs. non-empathic) have the same effects on the users.
 A common significance threshold (i.e., alpha) value in the chi-square analysis is 5%.
-However, since we are performing three pairwise comparisons between the three different experimental conditions, to reduce the chance of false negative error (error type-I), we performed a Bonferroni correction on the alpha by dividing the alpha by 3 (i.e., $alpha = \frac{5\%}{3} \approx 1.7\%$).
+However, since we are performing three pairwise comparisons between the three different experimental conditions, to reduce the chance of false negative error (error type-I), we performed a Bonferroni correction on the alpha by dividing the alpha by 3 (i.e. $alpha = \frac{5\%}{3} \approx 1.7\%$.
 Therefore, under the assumption of each null-hypothesis, a p less than 0.017 rejects the null-hypothesis.

-Also, we compared the mean values of the same statements in the three experimental conditions to calculate their possible improvement/deterioration upon each other.
-The improvement/deterioration is calculated with the following formula.
+Also, we compared the mean values of the same statements in the three experimental conditions to calculate the possible improvement/deterioration of them upon each other.
+The improvement/deterioration is calculated with the following formula:

-$$\begin{split} Improvement \ (or \ deterioration) &= \frac{(Mean_1 - Mean_2)}{(Likert \ Max \ Score - Likert \ Min \ Score)} \\ &= \frac{(Mean_1 - Mean_2)}{2 - (-2)} \\ &= \frac{(Mean_1 - Mean_2)}{4}. \end{split} \tag{1}$$
+$$Improvement (or deterioration) = \frac{(Mean_1 - Mean_2)}{(Likert Max Score - Likert Min Score)}$$

+$$= \frac{(Mean_1 - Mean_2)}{2 - (-2)}$$

+$$= \frac{(Mean_1 - Mean_2)}{4}$$

+(1)

 5.1.1.
 Attitude.
-Since interacting with an interface which empathizes with the clients is a new experience for the users and provides a novel supportive way of interacting with the computer, we can expect that the clients show a more positive attitude to using the empathic counselor than the non-empathic and textual ones.
+Since interacting with an interface which empathizes with the clients is a new experience for the users, and provides a novel supportive way of interacting with the computer, we can expect that the clients show a more positive attitude to use the empathic counselor than the non-empathic and the textual ones.

-Results show significant differences in terms of attitude between the empathic and non-empathic conditions ($X^2=5.76$, p=0.016<0.017); and between empathic and textual conditions ($X^2=9.21$, p=0.002<0.017); but no significant difference between the non-empathic and textual conditions ($X^2=0.081$, p=0.776>0.017).
-These results indicate that, on the one hand, a non-empathic avatar cannot improve the attitude of using a textual counseling system.
+Results show significant differences in terms of attitude between the empathic and non-empathic conditions ($X^2 = 5.76$, p = 0.016 < 0.017); and between empathic and textual conditions ($X^2 = 9.21$, p = 0.002 < 0.017); but no significant difference between the non-empathic and textual conditions ($X^2 = 0.081$, p = 0.776 > 0.017).
+These results indicate that a non-empathic avatar cannot improve the attitude to use a textual counseling system.
 On the other, when an empathic avatar is used, significant differences appear.
 Therefore, the clients expect a human-like system to be empathic.
-This result confirms previous research by Nguyen and Masthoff [2009].
+This result confirms previous research by Nguyen and Masthoff [Nguyen and Masthoff 2009].